The People vs. Michael Jackson

-The People vs. Michael Jackson is a two-part Australian documentary that deals with the 2005 criminal trial against pop musician Michael Jackson.
-It sheds light on the legal, media and social contexts of the trial, which caused a worldwide sensation.
+The People vs. Michael Jackson is a two-part Australian documentary film detailing the 2005 criminal trial of pop musician Michael Jackson.
+It sheds light on the legal, media, and social contexts of the trial, which caused a worldwide sensation.
 The documentary consists of two parts, each about 80 minutes long.

 Plot

 The documentary reconstructs the criminal trial against Michael Jackson, who stood trial in 2005 on charges of sexually abusing the then 13-year-old Gavin Arvizo and was acquitted on all 14 charges.
 The trial attracted international attention and was described as the trial of the century.

 The documentary combines previously unpublished video footage, court transcripts and over 30 interviews with jury members, lawyers, reporters, observers and prominent witnesses.
 The focus is on original testimony from those involved in the trial, including brothers Gavin and Star Arvizo, who appeared as key witnesses, and Jackson's defence lawyer at the time, Thomas Mesereau.
 TV personalities such as Larry King and reporters at the time also have their say.

 The documentary shows the course of the trial and at the same time sheds light on how the media, public opinion, fame, wealth and power influenced the justice system.